gogodick/gogodick.github.io/_posts/2018-10-09-vDPA-framework.md

 rte_vdpa_get_device(int did);
 ```
 # 3. Live migration
-There is a new device driver at drivers/net/ifc, this device driver supports vDPA framework, and this device shoule be a intel FPGA device.
+There is a new device driver at drivers/net/ifc, this device driver supports vDPA framework, and this device shoule be an intel FPGA device.
 And we will use this device driver to analyze the implementation of live migration.
 ## 3.1.
 Dirty page logging
-ifc driver uses ifcvf_enable_logging() to start dirty page logging, and calling sequence is: ifcvf_set_features()->ifcvf_enable_logging()
+* ifc driver uses ifcvf_enable_logging() to start dirty page logging, and calling sequence is: ifcvf_set_features()->ifcvf_enable_logging()
 ```
 	if (RTE_VHOST_NEED_LOG(features)) {
 		rte_vhost_get_log_base(vid, &log_base, &log_size);